19hours/sg-statutes/Acts/Workplace Safety and Health Act.md

 which the contractor or subcontractor has been engaged as contractor or subcontractor, as the case may be, to do;

-“work of engineering construction” means any work specified in The Third Schedule;
+“work of engineering construction” means any work specified in the Third Schedule;

 [18/2011 wef 01/09/2011]